Meteor-Community-Packages/meteor-publish-composite/README.md

 child documents all at once.
 This allows a whole tree of documents to be published.
 The published collections are reactive and will update when additions/changes/deletions are made.

+This project differs from many other parent/child relationship mappers in its flexibility.
+The relationship between a parent and its children can be based on almost anything.
+For example, let's say you have a site that displays news articles.
+On each article page, you would like to display a list at the end containing a couple of related articles.
+You could use `publishComposite` to publish the primary article, scan the body for keywords which are then used to search for other articles, and publish these related articles as children.
+Of course, the keyword extraction and searching are up to you to implement.

 ## Installation

 ```sh